sfc-gh-dwilczak/tutorials/docs/snowflake/sftp/username_password.md

-# SFTP - Using Username and Password:
+# SFTP - Using Username and Password
 In this tutorial we will show how to:

  - Unload a table from snowflake to sftp server.